Ernabel Demillo, M.S.

 About Professor Demillo

-She also currently hosts and reports for CUNY-TV’s 7-time Emmy-nominated program “Asian American Life” https://www.cuny.tv/show/asianamericanlife, a magazine-style show focusing on the tri-state’s Asian American community.
-More
+Ernabel also hosts and reports for CUNY-TV’s Emmy-award winning “Asian American Life,” (AAL) a magazine show focusing on the fast-growing and dynamic Asian American community.

-Her stories have focused on hard-hitting AAPI issues from the growing political influence of AAPIs to Asian American parents and their LGBTQ children.
-Her stories have also focused on diversity in theater, Hollywood and children’s/YA literature.
-And she has interviewed and profiled innovators, leaders and rising stars in business, technology, entertainment and the arts.
+Her stories have focused on hard-hitting AAPI issues from the growing political influence of AAPIs to anti-Asian violence.
+AAL’s special on Anti-Asian Hate was honored with a 2021 Telly Award.
+Ernabel’s stories have also focused on diversity in theater, Hollywood, business and children’s/YA literature.
+She has interviewed and profiled innovators, leaders, and rising stars in business, technology, entertainment, and the arts.
+She is the recipient of four Telly Awards and multiple Emmy nominations, including an Emmy for her short documentary filmed in the Philippines.

-She is an award-winning journalist, cited by the Governor of New York for her service and contributions to the Asian American Community and was honored with a Folio Award for Best Environmental Reporting.
-She made Buzzfeed’s list of 34 Epic Filipinos in the United States for her work as a journalist and educator and was featured in the recent book: Filipinos in New York.
+She has been honored for her work, including a citation by the Governor of New York for her service and contributions to the Asian American Community and a Folio Award for Best Environmental Reporting.
+She also made Buzzfeed’s list of 34 Epic Filipinos in the United States for her work as a journalist and educator and was featured in the recent book: Filipinos in New York.
 Ernabel was also featured in The Limited’s New Look of Leadership Campaign.

 Ernabel is also quite active in the Asian American community.
-Along with emceeing numerous events, she has served on the boards of several organizations including: Vice President of Broadcast for AAJA, board member for Apex for Youth, an AAPI mentoring organization and board member for the Coalition for Asian American Children and Families (CACF) for almost two decades.
+Along with emceeing numerous events, she has served on the boards of several organizations including Vice President of Broadcast for AAJA, board member for Apex for Youth, an AAPI mentoring organization and board member for the Coalition for Asian American Children and Families (CACF) for almost two decades.
 CACF is the largest pan-Asian advocacy group in the country.
-She recently joined the board for Advancement for Rural Kids (ARK), a non-profit helping build schools and empowering communities in developing countries.
+She currently serves on the board for ARK Solves/Advancement for Rural Kids (ARK), a non-profit helping to empower communities in developing countries.

 “I am a veteran New York City broadcaster and journalism educator, lecturing here at Saint Peter’s University in Jersey City, New Jersey.”